TonyFlury/py-importjson/README.rst

 **Warning** You must ensure that the default value given for the data attribute is valid based on any constraints defined for that attribute.
 If the default value is invalid, then the JSON will import successfully, but the class will not be able to be created with it's default values.

 ------------

-*Note* : With the AllDictionariesAsClasses set as True - the example JSON used at the top of this README could be changed to be as follows :
+*Note* : From v0.0.1a5 onwards the example JSON used at the top of this README could be changed to be as follows :

 .. code-block:: json

     {
         "__version__":"0.1",
         "__author__":"Tony",
+        "__classes__":{
             "point": {
                 "__doc__": "Example class built from json",
                 "__class_attributes__": {
                                   "_val1": 1,
                                   "_val2": 2
                                 },
                 "x": 0,
                 "y": 0,
                 "colour": [0,0,0]
             }
         }
+    }

-Note the absence of the "__classes__" dictionary.
-The advantage of this form is that it is more natural form or python, although it is impossible to define Module Data Attributes which are dictionaries.
-It is likely this form will become the default setting for the module.
+Note the existance of the "__classes__" dictionary.
+This form is termed as the explicit form.
+The advantage of this form is that it is possible to define Module Data Attributes which are dictionaries, something which impossible in the other form of json.

 -------------------------